Financial Aid Academic Progress

 - Complete (with a passing grade) a minimum of 67% of all courses attempted during that semester

-Students in violation of the Maximum Time Frame standard:
+Students in violation of the Maximum Time Frame academic plan requirements:

 - Register only for those courses identified by an academic advisor that are required for graduation

-- Complete all attempted courses during that semester a minimum 2.00 GPA
+- Complete all attempted courses during that semester with a minimum 2.00 GPA

-Students who fail to meet these standards will not be permitted to receive federal financial aid for future semesters until they are in compliance with all the SAP standards.
+Students who do not appeal, are denied by the committee, or fail to meet these financial aid probation requirements will not be permitted to receive federal financial aid for future semesters until they are in compliance with all the SAP standards.
 Neither paying for classes out-of-pocket nor sitting out for an enrollment period is sufficient for students to re-establish eligibility for federal aid.

 If you have any questions or concerns feel free to contact the Student Financial Aid Office at 330-672-2972 or firstname.lastname@example.org.